rakutenintelligence-api/rakutenintelligence-api.github.io/resources.md

 When called with GET, it returns a JSON-formatted list and may be refined with the following optional URL parameters:

 - since: only return those resources that have been created or modified since some particular timestamp (expressed as milliseconds since the UNIX epoch).
 - showDeleted: if true, include those resources that have been marked as deleted.
-(Note that we will only show the “href” field for these resources.).
+(Note that we will only show the "href" field for these resources.).
-- limit: do not include more than this number of resources (this is used along with “offset” to facilitate pagination).
+- limit: do not include more than this number of resources (this is used along with "offset" to facilitate pagination).
-- offset: skip this many resources from the start of the list (this is used along with “limit” to facilitate pagination).
+- offset: skip this many resources from the start of the list (this is used along with "limit" to facilitate pagination).

 When called with POST, it causes our system to record a new shipment.
-The details of the shipment should be specified as URL parameters matching the field names below (under “Object Model”).
+The details of the shipment should be specified as URL parameters matching the field names below (under "Object Model").

 ### /api/v1/shipments/{shipment_id}
 This is an instance resource that represents a particular shipment.

 When called with GET, it returns a JSON-formatted object representing the shipment.

 When called with PUT, it causes our system to update the shipment identified by the URL.
-The details of the shipment should be specified as URL parameters matching the field names below (under “Object Model”).
+The details of the shipment should be specified as URL parameters matching the field names below (under "Object Model").

 When called with DELETE, it causes our system to delete the shipment identified by the URL.